birdglove2/guildfi-assignment/README.md

 - However, approach `1` is impossible since the private key should not leave the client.
   Approach `2` requires trust from client.
 Approach `3` This seems to be great approach since the signed transaction cannot be manipulated by anyone.
 Unfortunately, I can't figure out how to do it right now.
 Therefore, approach `4` is the only possible approach that I found and can use in this assignment.

 - So, after client transferred token, browser wallet will return transaction hash.
-Then, Frontend can send the hash to backend to proceed
+Then, Frontend can send the hash to backend, using `POST /` in transaction service, to proceed.

 ### 2.2 Backend write to database with double-entry bookkeeping

 - Backend extract the transaction receipt from the hash.
 Check if those two users who did the transaction are in the platform or not.
 If not, it will not write the data in the database.
 If yes, proceed to the next step.
 - For `double-entry bookkeeping`, transaction detail will be stored in `Transaction` table, and the `Transaction_Record` will seperate the transaction detail into two sides which are the `From` side and the `To` side, and store with their own `debit/credit` and `accountType`.

--

 # How to run